S. D. Somasundaram: Early life and background

 In 1972, he was among the first to leave the D.M.K., along with M.G.
 Ramachandran (M.G.R.).
 He was considered by the AIADMK middle- and lower-level workers as a simple man who connected with them and was also known as an honest politician.
 M.G.R. held the activities of S.D.S. much closer to his heart.
 He resigned from his M.P. post in 1977 and was nominated to the now-defunct legislative council.

 S.D.S. served as a member of the joint committee on salaries and allowances of Members of Parliament during 1971–72, the committee on Private Members' bills and resolutions during 1973–74, the House Committee in 1977, and the General Purposes Committee during 1977–78.
 He was the first insider to question M.G.R. about the widespread corruption during his term as chief minister.
 As a result of differences that existed between him and M.G.R., he decided to quit AIADMK and floated his party "Namathu Kazhagam," meaning "Our Party."
-Later, he quickly folded his new party due to a lack of mass appeal and returned to the AIADMK to be in J. Jayalalitha's camp and served as revenue minister from 1991 to 1996.
+Later, he quickly folded his new party due to a lack of mass appeal and returned to the AIADMK to be in J. Jayalalithaa's camp and served as revenue minister from 1991 to 1996.

 Somasundaram was in charge of conducting the 8th Tamil World Conference at Thanjavur during his tenure as the revenue minister.
 Subsequently, due to a difference of opinion with J. Jayalalithaa, he quit AIADMK again and floated another party called "Puratchi Thalaivar AIADMK."

 Somasundaram died on December 6, 2001, in Chennai, aged 79.